Amsterdam in December: 11 Things to Do + Travel Tips!

 Pay a visit to the Christmas markets.

-While Amsterdam’s Christmas markets aren’t the most overwhelming in Europe (and the fact that we traveled from Germany to Amsterdam on our trip probably didn’t help that impression), they are fun, cheery places, perfect to do a little shopping and indulge in some sugary Dutch treats (stroopwafels, anyone?).
+While Amsterdam’s Christmas markets aren’t the most incredible ones in Europe (and the fact that we traveled from right from the legendary Christmas markets in Cologne, Germany to Amsterdam on our trip probably didn’t help that impression), they are fun, cheery places.

 If you’d like to add even more Christmas market fun to your trip, consider taking a day trip to another town near Amsterdam, too.